dorucioclea/sol-mvx-nft-bridge-poc/README.md

 ### What is the Itheum Protocol?

 Itheum is a data ownership platform that uses Data NFT technology for the seamless tokenization of real-world data.
 Unlike traditional "NFT gated content" where NFTs are used to simply gate centralized web pages or apps, Data NFTs enable gated content to be activated on the token itself, allowing a user with a Data NFT to move to any public platform and unlock the underlying data.
 For example, a Music Data NFT holder can move to any community built app that uses Itheum's Data NFT SDK to build a music player, if the user does not like that specific music player, they can take their music and move to any other music player implementation.
 This enables for "data to be tokenized and also portable".
 Itheum provides a suite of tools built on Data NFTs, ranging from a Data NFT Marketplace (NFT + Data Marketplace), App/Widget frameworks to build apps on top of Data NFTs (music players, data visualization UIs etc), SDKs (for 3rd parties to pragmatically integrate the Itheum protocol into their apps) and many more.
-The Itheum protocol is explained in detail here : [https://cointelegraph.com/sponsored/itheum-data-ownership-redefined](https://cointelegraph.com/sponsored/itheum-data-ownership-redefined)
+The Itheum protocol is part of the inaugural Cointelegraph Global Accelerator cohort and this published article explains Itheum in more detail, read here : [https://cointelegraph.com/sponsored/itheum-data-ownership-redefined](https://cointelegraph.com/sponsored/itheum-data-ownership-redefined)

 ## Requirements